-The Word of life
+The Word of God, Jesus Christ

 The incredible privilege of becoming God’s own children

-The new era of grace and truth has come in Jesus Christ
+The new era of grace and truth has come in Jesus

-15 John gave evidence of these truths about Christ.
-He declared that the One he spoke about, Christ, was far greater than he was, because Christ existed long before he (John) was born.
-16 We have all constantly drawn on the ever-fresh complete resources of Christ’s love.
-That love supplies all we need and sustains us moment by moment.
-Such love is like the waves on the seashore: it keeps on flowing.
-We don’t deserve this love in the slightest.
+15 John gave evidence of these truths about Jesus.
+He declared, ‘This was the Person I was talking about when I said, “He who comes after me is far greater than me, because he existed long before I was born.”’
+16 We have all constantly received the ever-fresh full resources of his love.
+Such love is like a never-ending stream: it keeps on flowing.
+We simply don’t deserve such love!

-John the Baptist as a witness to Jesus Christ
+John the Baptist and Jesus

 21 ‘Who are you, then?
 Are you Elijah come back from the dead?’ they asked him.